 For KOMPSAT-5, the occultation mission is a secondary mission.
 The KOMPSAT-5 has two occultation antennas for observation of a rising and setting occultation.
 The data from two POD antennas are utilized together with occultation data.
-The observed occultation data, approximately 600events/day, will be stored in the Solid State Recorder (SSR) and collected by the spacecraft's 1553B bus interface.
+The observed occultation data, approximately 500events/day (maximum), are stored in the Solid State Recorder (SSR) and collected by the spacecraft's 1553B bus interface.
 The Data downlink to the ground station is via S-band telemetry.